ty-elastic/intheirownwords/README.md

 ## Ingest

+Ingest functions run once per title ingested on a compute node external to Elasticsearch.

-1. Convert audio to paragraphs
+1. Convert audio to paragraphical text
     1. Extract audio from file
     2. Generate text sentences from speech (STT)
     3. Assign speakers to sentences (diarization)